Clever Wordsmith? These 7 Companies Will Pay You to Write Greeting Cards

 1. Blue Mountain Arts

-Poet-artist duo Susan Polis Schutz and Stephen Schutz founded Blue Mountain Arts more than 40 years ago.
+Poet-artist duo Susan Polis Schutz and Stephen Schutz founded Blue Mountain Arts nearly 50 years ago.
 Their goal?
 Help people express their thoughts in, well, thoughtful ways.

 2. Calypso Cards